 With over five million inhabitants, Sydney is by far the largest metropolis in Australia.
-Considered one of the wealthiest and most dynamic cities in Oceania, how does Sydney perform in international rankings of economic competitiveness, sustainability, innovation and influence?
+Considered one of the wealthiest and most dynamic cities in Oceania, how does Sydney perform in international rankings measuring economic competitiveness, sustainability, innovation and global influence?

 Sydney’s economic competitiveness

 Sydney is the largest metropolis and economy in Australia.
 With over five million inhabitants, the Greater Sydney metropolitan area has a GDP of 417 billion, which accounts for almost a quarter of Australia’s GDP (SGS Economics & Planning, 2016).
 However, the city’s economic importance goes well beyond Australian borders.

 The Global Financial Centers Index (2017), which evaluates the competitiveness of financial hubs around the world in terms of business environment, human capital and infrastructure, sees Sydney as 8th strongest financial center, among 92.
 With an overall score of 707 out of 1000, Sydney is the first Australian city in the index and the 5th in the Asia Pacific region, after Hong Kong, Singapore, Tokyo and Shanghai.

 Even though Sydney is also included among the world’s most economically powerful cities by CityLab, it is “only” ranked 14th among 25 (Global City Economic Power Index, 2015).
 One possible explanation for the city’s performance in this index is that the study looks at economic performance, social inclusion and environmental indicators.